ChrisRecio/Recipe-App/README.md

 ## Overview

-{Placeholder App Name} is a mobile app made with Flutter that helps you save and organize your favorite recipes.
+{Placeholder App Name} is a mobile app made using Flutter that helps you save and organize your favorite recipes.
 With {Placeholder App Name}, you can store all your recipes in one place, and even get recipe suggestions.

 ## Features